 The cost is the weighted sum of the indicators over all sampling times and scene coordinates:

 Here, $n_f$ denotes the number of selected scene coordinates.
 These coordinates are randomly chosen among those with entropy values below a predefined threshold.
-The weight $\exp(-a H_{\theta,j})$ depends on the entropy \(H_{\theta,j}\) on Eq.~(\ref{eq:entropy}); $a>0$ is constant.
+The weight $\exp(-a_{\mathrm{fov}} H_{\theta,j})$ depends on the entropy \(H_{\theta,j}\) from Eq.~\eqref{eq:entropy}; $a_{\mathrm{fov}}>0$ is constant.
 Lower entropy, i.e., higher certainty, yields a larger weight, encouraging the yaw trajectory to keep such scene coordinates in view.

 Because we solve the optimization repeatedly over a moving horizon \(T_{\text{exec}}\), each new trajectory must splice smoothly onto the previous one.
-To enforce continuity, the initial‑equality cost $C_{\text{eq}}$ penalizes any mismatch between the prescribed initial derivatives and those of the candidate trajectory at $t=t_0$:
+To enforce continuity, the initial-equality cost $C_{\text{eq}}$ penalizes any mismatch between the prescribed initial derivatives and those of the candidate trajectory at $t=t_0$:

 where \(\mathbf{v}_{0},\mathbf{a}_{0},\mathbf{j}_{0}\in\mathbb{R}^{4}\) denote the desired initial velocity, acceleration, and jerk for the translation coordinates and yaw.
-Note that the initial position and yaw automatically match their desired values because a clamped B‑spline is anchored to the first control point.
+Note that the initial position and yaw automatically match their desired values because a clamped B-spline is anchored to the first control point.

-The inequality cost $C_{\text{ie}}$ enforces that every component of the planned trajectory respects user‑specified velocity and acceleration limits:
+The inequality cost $C_{\text{ie}}$ enforces that every component of the planned trajectory respects user-specified velocity and acceleration limits: